corda/corda-docs/content/en/docs/cenm/1.4/signing-service.md

 Each signing task maps to exactly one of four possibly data types:

-* **CSR data** - signing approved but unsigned Certificate Signing Requests
+* **CSR data** - signing approved but unsigned Certificate Signing Requests.
-* **CRL data** - building and signing new Certificate Revocation Lists using newly approved Certificate Revocation Requests
+* **CRL data** - building and signing new Certificate Revocation Lists using newly approved Certificate Revocation Requests.
-* **Network Map** - building and signing a new Network Map
+* **Network Map** - building and signing a new Network Map.
-* **Network Parameters** - signing new Network Parameters and Network Parameter Updates
+* **Network Parameters** - signing new Network Parameters and Network Parameter Updates.

 #### Scheduling Signing tasks